|<<< | >>> | Feedback|

-Power extraction is more difficult in slab lasers than in rod lasers, as there is a pronounced asymmetry in terms of both geometry and thermal lensing.
+Power extraction is generally more difficult in slab lasers than in rod lasers and thin-disk lasers, as there is a pronounced asymmetry in terms of both geometry and thermal lensing.
+This is particularly the case if the full slab volume is pumped (e.g. for lamp-pumped slabs).
 Assuming that the slab is cooled through its large faces, there is a strong thermal lens in the direction perpendicular to these faces, and a much weaker thermal lens in the other direction.
 One approach to deal with that is to build a laser resonator with a strongly elliptical mode, adapted to the asymmetric geometric shape and lensing.

 Instead of using a strongly elliptical beam, it is possible to fold the beam path in the other direction (Figure 3).
 Note that the two folding mirrors should not be parallel, as this would induce parasitic lasing between these mirrors.
-In the vertical direction, the pump radiation may be restricted to a thin slice, and the resonator mode size can be accordingly adapted.
+In the vertical direction, the pump radiation may be restricted to a thin slice, and the resonator mode size can be adapted accordingly.

 Another approach for power extraction is the use of an unstable laser resonator.
 Typically, lasing occurs between two highly reflecting mirrors, and part of the circulating power is coupled out using a scraping mirror.